As a mama of two, I’ve always been honest with my PFAMily: I’ve suffered from melasma.

 The American Academy of Dermatology defines melasma as a pigmentary condition that causes gray-brown patches, usually on the cheeks, bridge of the nose, forehead, chin and above the upper lip.
 Melasma can also appear on other parts of the body that are exposed to the sun, like the forearms and neck.

-Melasma does not cause any symptoms that you can feel, but it can change the way your skin looks (and maybe your confidence levels too!).
+Melasma does not cause any symptoms that you feel, but it can change the way your skin looks (and maybe your confidence levels too!).

 What Causes Melasma?